-Protection is important for individuals of all ages and cultures.
-Skin damage from the sun can occur very quickly.
-Studies have shown that just a few severe sunburns along with recreational tanning during the early lifetime years can significantly increase the risk of developing skin cancer later on in life.
+Skin cancer is the most common form of cancer in the United States.
+Protection is important do people of all ages and cultures.
+Skin damaged by the sun can happen fast!
+Studies show that even just a few sunburns paired with recreational tanning can significantly increase the risk of developing skin cancer.

 Colorectal cancer is the second leading cancer killer in the United States, but it doesn’t have to be.
 If you are 50 or older, getting a colorectal cancer screening test could save your life.